VertLife/vertlife.github.io/publications/index.md

 Wilson, A. M., & W. Jetz (2016).
 Remotely sensed high-resolution global cloud dynamics for predicting ecosystem and biodiversity distributions.
 PLoS Biology.
 14  e1002415 DOI: 10.1371/journal.pbio.1002415

 ## Alex Pyron ##

+Jetz, W., and R. A. Pyron.
+2018.
+The interplay of past diversification and evolutionary isolation with present imperilment across the amphibian tree of life.
+Nature Ecology & Evolution:1.

 Pyron, R. Alexander, and Frank T. Burbrink.
 "Contrasting models of parity‐mode evolution in squamate reptiles."
 Journal of Experimental Zoology Part B: Molecular and Developmental Evolution 324, no. 6 (2015): 467-472.